sdwheeler/tools-by-sean/Scouts/CampRack/WSJ-Clothes-Rack.md

 I built this rack to take to the 24th World Scout Jamboree at the Summit Bechtel Reserve.
 It uses 12-feet of 1/2-inch PVC pipe.
 I bought two 10-foot lengths, so I had 8-feet left over.
 Home Depot sells a 2-foot length for $1.31.
-Not much saving over buying a 10-foot section.
+Not much savings over buying a 10-foot section.

 ## Cost & Tools